 These free time management games differ from pure concentration games.
 The primary skills in concentration games are attention and reaction time, with little emphasis on planning and management.

 Time is a factor in concentration games, but choosing the best option among many possibilities, a management task, usually is not.

 For example, Cube Field is a pure concentration game.
 You simply need to dodge obstacles to succeed.
 Time management games push your brain farther, to the limit.

 Mega Miner is an example of free time management games that I refer to as "resource harvesting" games.
 In Mega Miner, it is not enough to dig up valuable minerals.
 Success depends on managing a surprising range of activities in a mining operation.

 For instance, you must choose wisely when to upgrade your harvester and about which minerals to pursue.
 You need to manage your time, too, because running out of fuel while deep underground obviously spells failure.

 If you manage tasks under a deadline in your real-world job, playing free time management games like resource harvesting, restaurant, and construction project games may help develop your resource and time management skills.
 Engaging the decision-making circuits in your brain reinforces the neural networks of these mental pathways.

 Another subcategory of time management games involve profitably managing restaurant operations.
 For a restaurant to make money and be successful, the manager and his or her staff including servers must juggle many tasks under pressure of time.

 Customers won't be pleased, for example, if food arrives at their table cold or takes too long to prepare.
-In restaurant games like Diner Dash and Sushi-Go-Round, your restaurant time management skills are put to the test.
+In restaurant games like Sushi-Go-Round, your restaurant time management skills are put to the test.

 If at first you do poorly managing the restaurants, keep practicing.
 You'll get better at decision making the more you put yourself in situations where you are forced to rapidly make mental calculations and correct choices.